Welcome to Mallorca former President Obama

-Former U.S President Barack Obama is on holiday on the island and today he spent the day playing golf at the Son Gual course with a group of friends.
+Former US President Barack Obama is on holiday on the island and on Tuesday he spent the day playing golf at the Son Gual course with a group of friends.

 Welcome to Mallorca former President Obama